Sosukodo/godot-no-scenes/README.md

 </p>

 ## Godot without Scenes
-IMHO, the word "Scene" in Godot is not the correct word.
-Instead, I believe the word "Object" should be used instead of "Scene".
-To that end, I plan on changing every occurrence of the word "Scene" with the word "Object" in the engine and editor.
+IMHO, the word "Scene" in Godot is not the correct word to describe what it is.
+Instead, I believe a less-confusing word should be used.

 ## 2D and 3D cross-platform game engine